SMAPPNYU/smappdragon/README.md

 ##csv_collection

-*newly added*

-this allows you to use any csv file (with a csv header) as a data source for smappdragon
+this allows you to use any csv file (with a csv header) as a data source for smappdragon. we recommend using native json and not using csv collection, it's know to have a few bugs.

 abstract:
 ```python